rgkannan676/Track-COCO-Objects/README.md

 - Download yolov8 pytorch checkpoint model [yolov8m.pt](https://github.com/ultralytics/assets/releases/download/v0.0.0/yolov8m.pt) provided by **[Ultralytics](https://github.com/ultralytics/ultralytics)**  and copy to 'yolo' folder.
 - Copy the videos to covert in the folder 'video_input'
 - Run 'python main.py'.
 This will start the processing.
-- See the output videos in folder 'video_output'
+- See the output videos in folder 'video_output' .
+The video will contain object detection results with a tracking id for each coco object.

 ## Adjustable Configs
 Can change the below configs in main.py.